ActivitySim/activitysim/docs/gettingstarted.rst

 Outputs
 ~~~~~~~

-Currently ActivitySim writes the asim.log file to the ``outputs`` folder.
-There are
+ActivitySim writes log and trace files to the ``outputs`` folder.
+The asim.log file, which
-no outputs produced by the example unless a household trace ID is specified.
+is the overall log file is always produced.
+There are no other outputs produced by the
+example unless a household trace ID and/or OD pair is specified.

 .. _tracing :

 Tracing
 ~~~~~~~

+There are two types of tracing in ActivtiySim: household and OD pair.
 If a household trace ID is specified, then ActivitySim will output a comprehensive set of trace files for all calculations for all household members:

 * ``hhtrace.log`` - household trace log file, which specifies the CSV files traced.
 The order of output files is consistent with the model sequence.
 * ``various CSV files`` - every input, intermediate, and output data table - chooser, expressions/utilities, probabilities, choices, etc. - for the trace household for every sub-model

+If an OD pair trace is specified, then ActivitySim will output the acessibility calculations trace
+file:

+* ``accessibility.result.csv`` - accessibility expression results for the OD pair

 With the set of output CSV files, the user can trace ActivitySim's calculations in order to ensure they are correct and/or to help debug data and/or logic errors.